Gold Coast Airport: International

-Public transportation
+Ground transportation

 Road

 The airport is located on the western side of the Gold Coast Highway in Bilinga, the terminal is 300 metres from the highway.
 The Gold Coast Highway passes through all the coastal suburbs of the city and is the most direct route to most of the major holiday destinations on the Gold Coast.

 The Pacific Motorway (M1) interchange is 1.5 km south of the airport just over the NSW border in Tweed Heads West.
-The Pacific Motorway connects the city to Northern NSW, Gold Coast's western suburbs, and Brisbane CBD.
+It passes under the south end of the main runway and connects the city to Northern NSW, Gold Coast's western suburbs, and Brisbane CBD.

 Public bus

 All bus services are operated by Kinetic Gold Coast.